SSoelvsten/wordrow/README.md

 # Wordrow

-Wordrow is a reimplementation of the classic internet puzzle game [Text Twist](texttwist.info) as a static webpage with a modern and sleek design.
+Wordrow is a reimplementation of the classic internet puzzle game [Text Twist](https://texttwist.info) as a static webpage with a modern and sleek design.

 <div align="center">
   <img src="/example.jpg"